VDA5050/VDA5050/VDA5050_EN_V1.md

 `actionStates` describe in the field `actionStatus` at which stage of the actions lifecycle the action is.

 Table 1 describes, which value the enum `actionStatus` can hold.
+(TODO: Wieso hier plötzlich Table 1?)

 actionStatus | Description
 ---|---